tsah99/realtime-chatbot-demo/README.md

 Your solution will be evaluated based on:

-1. Reduction in overall latency
+1. Reduction in overall latency (comparable to the "reference solution" above)
 2. Maintenance of conversation quality and realism (i.e the chatbot doesn't interrupt the human speaker while they're in the middle of speaking)
 3. Code quality and clarity of explanation